-The study presents a draft green hydrogen roadmap for the Arab region.
+The study presents a draft green hydrogen roadmap for the Arab region, which shall help to achieve a common commitment to green hydrogen development.
 To reflect the evaluation of the industry maturity and the expected increased deployment of green hydrogen, three development stages have been defined: Piloting, demonstration phase (2023-2030), market creation & scale-up phase (2030-2040), and mass-market/competition phase (2040-2050).